 - Dump the dough out onto a lightly floured piece of parchment paper or clean countertop.
 Sprinkle a bit of flour on top, if needed, and press or roll dough to 1-inch thick.
 Cut evenly in half and place one half on top of the other and pat again to 1.5-inch thick.
 Don't pat or roll too flat, you want them to be fluffy.
 Use a biscuit cutter or rim of a round glass to cut biscuits out of dough.

 - Gently combine the scraps and repeat the process until all dough is used up.
 Alternatively, you can roll the dough into a square or rectangle and use a knife to cut biscuit "squares" so that there is no scraps and no re-rolling.

 - Place biscuits onto a baking pan lined with parchment paper, slightly separated, and place onto the middle rack of the preheated oven.
 Bake for 10-12 minutes, or until biscuits are lightly golden.
-Makes about 9-10 large biscuits or about 1 dozen if you make them smaller.
+Makes about 8-10 large biscuits, more if you make them smaller.

 You May Also Enjoy These Similar Recipes: